 In all cases, investigations that result in a finding of more likely than not that a violation of the Sexual Misconduct Policy occurred will lead to the initiation of disciplinary procedures against the accused individual.
 University sanctions may be imposed upon those determined to have violated this policy.

-One or more of following sanctions may be imposed upon any student for any single violation of the Code of Student Conduct.
+One or more of the following sanctions may be imposed upon any student for any single violation of the Student Code of Conduct.